Adina Merenlender: Career

 After earning her PhD in Biology, Merenlender did her post-doctoral fellowship at the Center for Conservation Biology at Stanford University from 1993 to 1995, researching riparian plant and aquatic insect communities on Great Basin working lands under different livestock grazing regimes.
-She started her career at UC Berkeley as assistant cooperative extension specialist and adjunct professor in 1995, at which time she moved to Mendocino County to conduct research at the UC Hopland Research and Extension Center, a 5,000-acre field station.
+She started her career at UC Berkeley as Assistant Cooperative Extension Specialist and adjunct professor in 1995, at which time she moved to Mendocino County to conduct research at the UC Hopland Research and Extension Center, a 5,358-acre field station.

 Upon arriving in California's wine country, Merenlender conducted some of the first research in Vinecology, the integration of ecological and viticultural practice to produce solutions for wine production and nature conservation.
 Merenlender continues to advance conservation.
 Her work across California's North Coast vineyard landscape also includes watershed studies, revealing ways to avoid summer water withdrawals from streams to irrigate wine grapes, which is a necessary step to recovering California's salmon runs.

 Merenlender led the earliest inquiries into the realized conservation benefits, or lack thereof, from conservation easements which spurred a large and still-growing body of scholarship on the topic.
 She also provided some of the first evidence for the impacts of quiet recreation on meso-carnivores and sparked continued field research into recreation management to minimize these impacts.

-Merenlender started the California Naturalist Program and served as its founding director, which to date has graduated over 4,000 certified California Naturalists.
+Merenlender started the California Naturalist Program and served as its founding director.
 Building on the success of this program, Merenlender helped start the first public education and service program on climate stewardship, including writing Climate Stewardship: Taking Collective Action to Protect California with Brendan Buhler.
-The two programs provide collective impact on ecological health through community and citizen science.
+The two programs provide collective impact on ecological health through community and citizen science, contributed to by over 10,000 certified naturalists and climate stewards.

 In 2004, Merenlender was a visiting scholar at the University of Queensland Department of Zoology in Brisbane, Australia.
 She was also a visiting scholar at the National Autonomous University of Mexico (UNAM) in Mexico City in 2008, and with the Cambridge Conservation Initiative through the University of Cambridge Zoology Department in 2019.

 As president, Merenlender worked with the Governing Board and staff to reorganize the Society of Conservation Biology as a global network to preserve biodiversity.

+In 2005, Merelender co-authored Economics and Land Change in Prioritizing Private Land Conservation, published in Society of Conservation Biology.